SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/How_to_configure_WIB_and_FEMB_at_D0_using_python_scripts.md

 ---
-lang: en
+layout: page
 title: How to configure WIB and FEMB at D0 using python scripts
 ---

-[]{#How-to-configure-WIB-and-FEMB-at-D0-and-SBN-ND-using-python-scripts}

-How to configure WIB and FEMB at D0 and SBN-ND using python scripts[¶](#How-to-configure-WIB-and-FEMB-at-D0-and-SBN-ND-using-python-scripts){.wiki-anchor}
+How to configure WIB and FEMB at D0 and SBN-ND using python scripts
 ==========================================================================================================================================================

 To put the WIB into **[fake waveform mode]{.ul}**, type the following: